About NU Hospitals Infection Control Committee/h3>

 Our NU Hospitals staff are trained to handle and discard contaminated needles and sharps objectives as per the policy.

 We are getting less than 3-4 needle stick injuries reporting in a year and statistics are shows than 1% through the year.

 NU Hospitals is concerned about the staff welfare and will provide vaccination to entire clinical employees at the time of joining and before they report into the clinical areas and at the same ICN will keep up the vaccination status of each and every clinical employee.

 Infection Control Nurse will audit infection control practices at different areas of the NU Hospitals on a weekly basis.
-These audits will help us maintain our quality standard.
+These audits will help us maintain our quality standards.
 Audits for departments are as follows.

-- Audit on Food processing and food handling practices at NU Twin Bean Cafe.
+- Audit on food processing and food handling practices at NU Twin Bean Cafe.

-“Training and education are a continuous learning process
+“Training and education are a continuous learning process”

 The purpose of training is to prevent hospital-acquired infections and maintain our hospital infection control practices.